 From Proposition \ref{le} and the fact that $H^k(X)=\{0\}$ for all $1\le k \le 7$ (see Equation (\ref{dimh})) we deduce that

 The composition $P\circ i_{x_0}$ is the identity function of $\{x_0\}$.
 Thus, it is now sufficient to note that

 where we have used Equation (\ref{ek}). \end{proof}

 The following localization result will also be used here.
-It will be proved in Section \ref{five}.
-We recall (see Lemma \ref{fixp}) that the fixed points of the $M$ action on $X$ are given by
+It will be proved in Subsection \ref{five}.
+We recall, see Lemma \ref{fixp}, that the fixed points of the $M$-action on $X$ are given by

 \begin{lemma} The restriction map

 is injective. \end{lemma}